Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Visa Requirements

-Most nationalities can enter Japan without a visa for tourism purposes, as long as their stay does not exceed 90 days.
-However, requirements vary by country, so it is important to check the latest information on the website of the nearest Japanese embassy or consulate before your trip.
+Citizens of many countries can enter Japan without a visa for tourism purposes for stays of up to 90 days.
+However, entry requirements vary by nationality, so it is recommended to check the latest information on the website of your local Japanese embassy or consulate before traveling.

-• Valid passport (with remaining validity beyond your stay)
+• A valid passport (with at least six months of validity beyond your planned stay)

 Packing Checklist